 Make your bathroom ocean friendly

 1. One of the big sinners in the bathroom is disposable soap dispensers.
 We use them for hand soap, shampoo, bath soap, conditioner, and more, and we use them fast.
 One way to limit your use of soap dispensers is by going to your local zero waste shop/ refill shop.
 You can bring your own glass jar/bottle to refill.
 You can buy a glass bottle with a pump dispenser locally or at your online zero waste store like this.
 Another option for a zero-waste, ocean friendly option is soap bars and shampoo bars.
-We are here linking to our favorite soap and shampoo bars: 1 Coconut, 2 coffee and vanilla, 3 cedarwood, and clay (shampoo + body bar).
+We are here linking to our favorite soap and shampoo bars: 1 Coconut, 2 wild roses, 3 cedarwood, and clay (shampoo + body bar).
 Lastly, if you do not find any refill or bar options that work for you, buy bigger/bulk so that you limit the amount of plastics used compared to the amount of soap that you are getting.

 2. Swab your cotton swab with a reusable one.
 Lastswab has made a great alternative that you can use again and again and again, find it here.
 It also comes in a beauty version that can be used for make-up.